mitchelldmiller/quick-mail-wp-plugin/README.md

 ### Learn More
 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail 3.2.7 Maintenance Release](https://wheredidmybraingo.com/quick-mail-3-2-7-maintenance-release/) for update info.
+* See [Quick Mail Respects Your Privacy](https://wheredidmybraingo.com/quick-mail-respects-privacy/) for update info.

 ### Installation ###